 "It encourages me in my work when the perception of health professionals towards survivors changes.
 Survivors of violence need appreciation and support to face their trauma."

 PR and advocacy work are important approaches for our partner organisations as they work to ensure the rights and protection of women and girls.
 For example, in Eastern Congo they train local authority and government agency staff, as well as managers, on how to implement measures that protect against sexualised and gender-based violence.
 They are also conducting a lobby campaign to bring about structural change against corruption and illegal court costs.
 In Uganda, MEMPROW is calling on the government to increase the resources available for programmes to empower women and girls.

 Working in a feminist way means working together.
 So medica mondiale is committed to exchange and networking.
 Each year, a symposium brings together stakeholders and partners from the whole region.
 Together they discuss effective measures, such as psychosocial work.
-In 2019, a main topic was feminist approaches to preventing violence.
 By offering feminist leadership training, we also empower women in management positions within civil society and government structures.

 (Status focal points of view of: 07/2022)